kslong/kred/README.md

 present each field is separate.

-* SwarpSetup.py - This creates directoires inputs (the.run and .default files)
+* SwarpSetup.py - This creates directories inputs (the.run and .default files)
 for running swarp to create the tile images on the tile images.
 It assumes we want to make tile images for each filter and for each exposure time.

 Note - At present this routine does not use the field centers defined in the .config file, but takes the center of all of the images in a tile to be the center of the swarp field.

-This is something that still needs updating.
+ When run without the -bsub flag, the routine creates directories in DECam\_SWARP and sets up the inputs so the files which will be 'swarp'ed come from the subdirctories of DECam\_CCD.

 * Swarp.py -  The purpose of Swarp.py
 is to run all of the commands that have been created with SetupSwarp.

-Note - When run without switches the routine takes the images taht were produced by MefPrep.
-These do not have the best background subtracted.

 * SwarpEval.py - This routine creates a set of evaluation figures for the Swarped images.
 The scaling is intended